-Viola Clear Fire Formula (Di Ding Qing Huo Pian) is a safe, yet strong anti-viral formula with a mild anti-bacterial and anti-fungal action.
+Viola Clear Fire Formula (Di Ding Qing Huo Pian) is a safe, yet strong anti-viral formula with some anti-bacterial and anti-fungal action.
 It is not designed to release the exterior and is therefore more effective when used to treat heat, fire and toxin in the qi aspect of the body.
 The formula is quite effective against respiratory viruses, but can also be used to treat heat, fire and toxin anywhere in the body, including such tenacious viruses as HIV, Epstein-Barr Virus, and other long-term or chronic toxic infections.
 Use only during the active phase of the virus, i.e., when there are some signs of heat or fire present.

 Xanthium Nasal Formula (Jia Wei Cang Er Pian).
 Though predominance of sinus infection is more likely to be the result of a common cold or bacterial infection rather than the flu virus, this formula is included in this list to provide further clarification of symptomatic treatments in the wind-heat category.
 The distinguishing symptom for which this formula is indicated is consistently yellow sinus discharge (not just first discharge of the morning).
-Notes 1 American Lung Association, Cold and Flu Guidelines: Myths and Facts.
-Available on their website at www.lungusa.org 2The biomedical information found in this section was compiled from published materials from the World Health Organization, The American Lung Association, and the Centers for Disease Control.
-All materials are available online at the respective websites.

 John Heuertz, DOM is a graduate of the International Institute of Chinese Medicine and later served on their Faculty Advisory Board.
-He is a lecturer and research consultant for Golden Flower Chinese Herbs.
+He is a lecturer and research consultant for Golden Flower Chinese Herbs and the formulator of the herbal remedy Chemo Blood Support Formula.
+Dr. Heuertz has a private family practice in Albuquerque, New Mexico and in the nearby Jemez Mountains.